 - Gif isn’t as compatible as a PNG or JPEG, but it’s a safe bet for simple images with transparent backgrounds.

 To further nudge you in the right direction, here are some general recommendations:

 - For HD images with impeccable clarity, use PNG.

 Hosting your images on a third-party website, like Bluehost, carries with it a string of risks.
 It might save you valuable space, but it may also compromise the lifespan of your pictures.
 If the traffic is too much on these platforms, your images will go dark, leaving visitors to awful user experience.

 Instead, it’s in your best interest to host your images on your proprietary website.
 If space is a huge concern, you can use the aforementioned tips to choose the right file type to ensure your website’s speed isn’t affected as much.
 Also, make sure your website has a reputable hosting servicer to prevent costly image power outages.

 Image SEO Practices and Importance Final Thoughts

-Images SEO is critical if you want to rank your website on search engines.
-Make sure you’re paying extra attention to filenames, types, and alt tags, among other details, to give your brand the best chance of gathering a massive online presence.
+Images SEO is critical if you want to rank your website on search engines, but sometimes it can be confusing.
+If you are still struggling with SEO then you can always ask for help the incredible Moz community of SEOs says Ross Kernez.
+Also, make sure you’re paying extra attention to filenames, types, and alt tags, among other details when you optimize your images.